dinowernli/java-bazel-project-template/README.md

 > tools/generate-eclipse-neon.py
 ```

+Then, use `File > Import > General > Existing Projects into Workspace` to import the generated project into Eclipse.
 Whenever the project gets outdated (e.g., when a new library was added), the command above needs to be re-run.

 ####Requirements